TheArcticGiraffe/Kay-s-Campaign-Wiki/Kay's Campaign Wiki/Wiki/Quests/Completed Quests/A Piece of the Keep.md

 ---
-status: Complete
+status: complete
 origin: "[[The Institute of Collective Knowledge]]"
-received: when
+received: 0000-00-00
 completed: when
 ---

 #### Objectives
-- [x] Collect a piece of the keep's flesh.
+- [x] Collect a piece of the Keep's flesh.
 - [x] Place it in the provided box to shunt it to the lab.

 #### Rewards